XiaoChen1992/CPSCI-307/README.md

 If you have any financial difficulties in purchasing GPU services, **TALK TO ME OR THE DEPARTMENT**.
 We are ready to help!

+### Labtops and Electronics

+You should bring a laptop to lectures, we will live code every class.
+If you are unable to do this, let us know.
+You should not use a phone or any similar device during lectures.
+If you take notes on a tablet, then you should not be typing on it during class, but only writing (e.g. with a stylus) unless you require accommodation for a disability.
+Tablets should be kept flat on the desk and should not be propped up unless you require accomodation for a disability.
+If you would like to discuss this restriction, you are always welcome to come talk to me about it.

 ## Academic Integrity & Collaboration

 You should work on all assignments by yourself.
 You can discuss your assignments with me, your classmates, your friends, or other professors, but you are **NOT** allowed to use others' code or any code from the internet.